-- 4.5 The role of other healthcare professionals, including GPs and paediatricians - 4 Policy for Supporting Medical Needs in School and the Administration of Medicines in School
+4.5 The role of other healthcare professionals, including GPs and paediatricians

 Healthcare professionals, including GPs and paediatricians should inform the school nurse when a child has been identified as having a medical condition that will require support at school.
 They may provide advice on developing healthcare plans.